SolaceHarmony/SolaceCore/docs/components/actor_system/README.md

 - ✅ Port system with type-safe message passing
 - ✅ Error handling and timeout mechanisms
 - ✅ Performance metrics collection
-- ⚠️ Dynamic actor registration (partially implemented)
+- ✅ Dynamic actor registration (implemented via SupervisorActor)
-- ⚠️ Hot-swapping capabilities (in progress)
+- ✅ Hot-swapping capabilities (implemented via SupervisorActor)
 - ❌ Advanced queuing mechanisms (planned)
 - ❌ Correlation IDs for task tracking (planned)

+## SupervisorActor

+The SupervisorActor is a specialized actor responsible for managing the lifecycle of other actors in the system.
+It provides functionality for dynamic actor registration, unregistration, and hot-swapping, allowing for runtime modification of the actor system without requiring system restarts.

+Key features:
+- Dynamic actor registration and unregistration at runtime
+- Hot-swapping actors with new instances of the same type
+- Type-safe actor management
+- Thread-safe operations using a mutex
+- Lifecycle management for all managed actors

+For more details, see [SupervisorActor.md](SupervisorActor.md).

 ## Future Enhancements
-- **Dynamic Actor Management**: Implement dynamic addition, removal, and modification of actors without system restarts
-- **Queuing Mechanisms**: Develop advanced queuing mechanisms for managing message flow and preventing overload
+- **Advanced Queuing Mechanisms**: Develop sophisticated queuing mechanisms for managing message flow and preventing overload
 - **Correlation IDs**: Introduce correlation IDs for tracking and managing tasks across actors
 - **Distributed Actor System**: Extend the actor system to work across multiple nodes in a distributed environment
-- **Actor Supervision Hierarchies**: Implement hierarchical supervision for better error handling and recovery
+- **Hierarchical Supervision**: Implement nested supervisor hierarchies for better error handling and recovery
+- **Actor State Transfer**: Support transferring state between actors during hot-swapping
+- **Dynamic Port Reconnection**: Automatically reconnect ports after hot-swapping actors